-At the end of December 2021, risk on net interest income over a one year period, measured as sensitivity to parallel changes in the worst-case scenario of \pm 25 basis points, was concentrated on the euro's curve with ε -6.1 million.
+At the end of December 2022, risk on net interest income over a one year period, measured as sensitivity to parallel changes in the worst-case scenario of \pm 100 basis points, was concentrated on the euro's curve with ε -92 million, which represents 2.5% of the net interest income budgeted, and it is far from the management limit in place.

-The risk on economic value of equity of the Consumer Group, measured as sensitivity to parallel changes in the worst-case scenario of \pm 25 basis points, was concentrated on the euro's curve with ε -68.1 million.
+The risk on economic value of equity of the Consumer Group, measured as sensitivity to parallel changes in the worst-case scenario of \pm 100 basis points, was concentrated on the euro's curve with ε -105 million, which represents 1% of CET1, and it is far from the management limit in place.